darshgun/atlaskit/CONTRIBUTING.md

 **Note**: Linking a single package suffers the same caveats as [individual package builds](#individual-package-builds), namely type definitions from other packages in the repo will be coerced to any.
 If this is a problem for you, you can instead follow the steps in [Linking a package that is a transitive dependency of another repo](#Linking-a-package-that-is-a-transitive-dependency-of-another-repo) which does a full repo build instead.

-### Linking a package that is a transitive dependency of another repo
+### Linking a package and all of its dependencies / Linking a package that is a transitive dependency of another repo

 #### Yarn link <repo> <pkg> + Bolt build + Bolt watch <pkg>

-Linking a package that is only a transitive dependency is a bit trickier since we need to know the direct dependencies of the target repo that the linked package is a transitive dependency of.
-We also need to account for any intermediate dependencies.
+Linking a package and all of its dependencies, or linking a package that is only a transitive dependency, is a bit trickier to do in an efficient manner.
+This is because we need to know the direct dependencies of the target repo that the linked package is a transitive dependency of and link any intermediate dependencies.
 At the moment we don't have tooling to support linking transitive dependencies with reduced build times, so linking them will require a full build.
 We are looking into improving this in the future though by using [Typescript Project References](https://www.typescriptlang.org/docs/handbook/project-references.html) to enable incremental builds across the entire repo.

 Run the following steps: